ppy/osu-wiki/wiki/Contests/Aspire/6/en.md

 - You may only be part of **one** team for this contest.
 - Any submitted entry that doesn't have a registration tied to it will be automatically disqualified.
 - Entries must be submitted by the person who registered the team in the form.
 - Teams and submissions must remain anonymous for the duration of the contest.
-Please ensure all beatmap elements, including storyboard elements, are anonymised.
+Do **not** include any identifiable information in any element of your submission.
 - Your entry **must not** be uploaded to the osu! website via the Beatmap Submission System (BSS).
 - Your entry must be submitted in `.osz` format in the contest page.